uwidia/EIHR-PROT/README.md

 This project uses uv for environment management.
 PyTorch is provided through mutually exclusive `cpu` and `cu128` extras so the same lockfile supports both CPU-only and NVIDIA GPU systems.
+However, we strongly recommend that you use the cu128 extra for optimal performance.

 ---